NICHD-BSPC/termseq-peaks/README.rst

   parameters to intentionally include both real peaks and noise.
 These peaks are called on each replicate.

-- All bedGraphs are additionally merged together and peaks are similarly called on that merged signal to get the "oracle" peaks.

 - The score for the peaks is the "prominence" value for each peak; see [2] for details.